Temperature-biased double-loop Josephson flux transducer: The critical current

 \subsection{The asymmetric-ring area case}

 -0.2cm

-In the previous sections, we assumed two independent magnetic fields percing the superconducting rings.
+In the previous sections, we assumed two independent magnetic fields piercing the superconducting rings.
 This strategy, although offering the control upon two independent degrees of freedom, is demanding from the point of view of the device fabrication, which has to include two independent local coils.
-For this reason we discuss here an alternative approach, which takes advantages on the fact that the loop areas may, in principle, be different.
-In this way we introduce an additional degree of asymmetry, as in the case investigated in Ref.~\cite{Enr17}, and the device can be controlled by a single magnetic field threading the areas $A_j$ of both superconducting rings.
+For this reason we discuss here a simpler realization, which takes advantages on the fact that the loop areas may be different.
+In this way, the device can be controlled by a single magnetic field threading the areas $A_j$ of both superconducting rings, as in the case investigated in Ref.~\cite{Enr17}.
 In this case, we can conveniently define the area-asymmetry parameter

-Since both the asymmetry parameters $\delta$ and $\alpha$ are given by structural and geometrical characteristics of the device, once a temperature gradient is established, the remaining control parameter is the magnetic field piercing the superconducting rings.
-This implies the possibility to investigate the response of the system as a function of only one magnetic flux, \emph{e.g.}, $\widetilde{\Phi}=\Phil=\alpha\,\Phir$.
+Once a temperature gradient is established, the only remaining control parameter is the common magnetic field piercing the superconducting ring areas, \emph{i.e.}, $\widetilde{\Phi}=\Phil=\alpha\,\Phir$.

 Figure~\ref{Fig04} presents a collection of density plots showing the normalized critical current $\Inorm$, in the case of loops with different areas threated by the same magnetic field, as a function of the control flux $\widetilde{\Phi}$ at different values of the gap asymmetry $\delta$.
-The temperature bias is fixed, i.e, $\Tl=0.1$ and $\Tr=0.7$, and the density plots are obtained assuming different area asymmetries, \emph{i.e.}, $\alpha=\{0, 0.25, 0.5,0.75,1\}$.
+The temperature bias is kept fixed and the density plots are obtained assuming different area asymmetries $\alpha$.
 Interestingly, the condition $\alpha=0$ implies a zero area $A_1$ of the ring $S_1$.
 In other words, this is equivalent to replace the loop geometry with a simple superconducting stripe for the cold electrode.
 On the opposite side, imposing $\alpha = 1$ means taking two rings with the same area.
 Thus, density plots in Fig.~\ref{Fig04} serve to highlight the $\Inorm(\widetilde{\Phi},\delta)$ transition from the single-loop design, see Fig.~\ref{Fig04}(a) for $\alpha=0$, to the identical-loops design, see Fig.~\ref{Fig04}(e) for $\alpha=1$.